capensis/canopsis/sources/webcore/src/canopsis-next/tests/e2e/README.md

 # Run tests for specific url (without dev-server setuping)
 yarn e2e --url http://localhost:8080/

+# Run tests with another environment (For example: in `chromeHeadless` env)
+yarn e2e --env chromeHeadless
 ```

 We have possibility to run tests in parallel mode: